FaizalBayhaque/WebAutomationWithSelenium/README.md

 * User register with valid credentials but with incorrect password format

-* User register with invalid credentials but with correc password format
+* User register with invalid credentials but with correct password format

 ## Getting Started